Mesolith/Isotope-normalisation/README.md

 # Isotope-normalisation
-Work though Erica's normalisation r script try to work out what it is dooing step by step
+Work though Erica's normalisation r script try to work out what it is doing step by step.